Edmonton Oilers Community Foundation

 About Edmonton Oilers Community Foundation:

-Founded in 2001, Edmonton Oilers Community Foundation (EOCF) supports education, health, and wellness for youth through a variety of fundraising methods.
+Founded in 2001, Edmonton Oilers Community Foundation (EOCF) supports education, health and hockey programming for youth in Alberta.
+It aims to build strong and safe communities through grants to other charities and hockey-centred programs.

 My anchor